 Guests can learn about their ordinary way of life, such as the captivating sport of falconry, where brilliant hawks are utilised to capture small prey.

-For those looking for far-off scenes, a more profound association to Mongolia âs social legacy, and curiously open-air undertakings, Tavan
+For those looking for far-off scenes, a more profound association with Mongolia âs social legacy, and curiously open-air undertakings, Tavan

 Bogd National Park is an extraordinary destination that exhibits the U.S.âs perfect and wild excellence.